buttermilk-crypto/b2/bracket-properties/README.md

 	OutputAdapter.toString(props);

+which uses PlainOutputFormat.

-## Easy Config Externalization
+## Easy Configuration Externalization

-The Ref API is for externalization and merging
+The Ref API is for externalization and merging.
+It provides a fully featured properties over-ride system for application configs.
+You can develop with a classpath-based config and override it in deployment with an external config file.

 	// some externalized properties in user.home
 	String home = System.getProperty("user.home");